bjarlestam/Similr/README.md

 Will return a number representing how similar they are.
 Higher number means more similar.

 Query parameters:
--use: the algorithm to use (pearson or euclidean), default is pearson
+* use: the algorithm to use (pearson or euclidean), default is pearson

 ##Listing similar items##
   [http://localhost:1337/similar/{item}](http://localhost:1337/similar/{item})